13 Pictures of Mast Cell Tumors in Dogs [With Vet Comments]

 mast cell tumor grade 1

-This article was updated on October 10th, 2023
+This article was updated on June 23rd, 2024

 vet-approved badge

-Mast cell tumors are the second most common cancerous tumor seen in dogs; they account for 16-20% of all tumors.
+Mast cell tumors are the second most common cancerous tumor seen in dogs; they account for 16-20% of all tumors1.
 And the effects of even the tiniest mast cell tumors can be a matter of life and death.

 These tumors have the potential to spread throughout the body incredibly quickly.
 Once they spread, they have the potential to destroy the body.
 So, it’s particularly important to recognize and diagnose these tumors early.

-In this article, our veterinarians have put together a collection of 12 pictures of mast cell tumors in dogs to help you understand what these tumors can look like.
+In this article, our veterinarians have put together a collection of 13 pictures of mast cell tumors in dogs to help you understand what these tumors can look like.

 dachshund getting a physical exam with owner